Inochi2D/numem/README.md

 # Smart Pointers
 Numem features smart pointers, which allows you to reference instantiated types.
-If a smart pointer is placed on the heap then it will be freed automatically on the exit of the scope.
+If a smart pointer is placed on the stack then it will be freed automatically on the exit of the scope.

 ```d
 import numem.all;